fastify/fastify/docs/Guides/Detecting-When-Clients-Abort.md

 ## Introduction

 Fastify provides request events to trigger at certain points in a request's lifecycle.
-However, there isn't a mechanism built-in to detect unintentional client disconnection scenarios such as when the client's internet connection is interrupted.
+However, there isn't a built-in mechanism to detect unintentional client disconnection scenarios such as when the client's internet connection is interrupted.
 This guide covers methods to detect if and when a client intentionally aborts a request.

-Keep in mind, Fastify's clientErrorHandler is not designed to detect when a client aborts a request.
-This works in the same way as the standard Node HTTP module, which triggers the clientError event when there is a bad request or exceedingly large header data.
-When a client aborts a request, there is no error on the socket and the clientErrorHandler will not be triggered.
+Keep in mind, Fastify's `clientErrorHandler` is not designed to detect when a client aborts a request.
+This works in the same way as the standard Node HTTP module, which triggers the `clientError` event when there is a bad request or exceedingly large header data.
+When a client aborts a request, there is no error on the socket and the `clientErrorHandler` will not be triggered.

 ## Solution